 Share their skills and creativity to enhance EcoFaith Recovery’s vision for expanding the network of faith-based eco-recovery;

 Develop their leadership potential by being mentored by a volunteer-leader with shared interests.
 Learn more here

 Weekend Institutes provide a concentrated time of deeply diving into the Practices for Awakening Leadership.
-Next year, our Institute will be held in June in Duluth, Minnesota!
-We are excited for this first institute outside of Oregon.
-Ecofaith is growing all over, and we can’t wait to build our national community.
+Next year, our Institute will be held in April in Portland, OR!
+Ecofaith is growing all over, and we can’t wait to build our national community, including the practicum students from PLTS and other West-Coast Seminaries.
 Learn more about the Institute and grants available to ELCA churches to attend and receive post-institute Eco-Reformation project support.

 River’s Lament Ritual Walk was first sponsored by the EcoFaith Recovery Core Team under the leadership of Ms. Trista Jolly, Rev. Solveig Nilsen-Goodin and Dr. Ruth Nickodemus in the spring of 2011.
 Although originally created as one of EcoFaith Recovery “Table Talks”, the power of the ritual was quickly apparent to those who participated.
 Therefore, EcoFaith Recovery partners with the Care for Creation Trainings, the Oregon Synod of the Evangelical Lutheran Church in America, and Lutherans Restoring Creation for the purpose of training congregations interested in a biblically and theologically grounded process of gracefully greening every area of their ministries.
 Wilderness Way Community and EcoFaith Recovery Core Team members Solveig, Dave and Turtle have continued to offer this ritual to other groups of interested people.